Bobblen147/avp-forever/Readme.txt

 Known (pre-existing) avpx bugs
 * means I've applied a fix or workaround in avpx enhanced

+avpx only
--Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Can't see starry sky through a window (tyrargo, orbital) -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Animated lava texture in Fury 161 (& Earthbound animated lights / Vaults predalien sphere) are broken -Getting hit by a xenoborg sometimes breaks the graphics completely -Walls seem to be a bit stickier than gold edition (easier to snag them)?
+-Starry sky is drawn in front of the scenery if the scenery is sufficiently distant (see Stranded) -Can't see starry sky through a window (eg tyrargo, orbital), also can't see coronas through windows but this is much rarer -Animated lava texture in Fury 161 (& Earthbound animated tunnel lights / Vaults predalien sphere) are broken -Vertical movement for tracking weapons is very slow (eg waterfall pred, use shoulder cannon on marine below at the start) -Tapping the mouse to fire multiple shots is broken (try firing single shots with marine pistol, keyboard is fine, it's just the mouse)
+-Coronas are sometimes drawn in front of the HUD and very thin walls -Stranded cliff textures have an outline around the transparent section (bad bilinear filtering)* -Walls seem to be a bit stickier than gold edition (easier to snag them)?
 May be related to high FPS?
--In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -When killing an NPC marine with a heavy weapon, the weapon drop sound sometimes rapidly repeats* -EAX reverb / echo levels are way too high on non surround sound setups.*
--Wireframe debug mode just does nothing
+-In skirmish/multiplayer, the wrong sound is played when destroying armour/lighter weapon pickups* -Wireframe debug mode doesn't work at all
--Motionblur and Triptastic cheat modes do not have the blurring effect -CDSTOP/PLAY in game commands not hooked up, only one cd track is played per level
+-Motionblur and Triptastic cheat modes do not have the blurring effect -Only one cd track is played (always looping) per level instead of looping through all 5, (also CD console commands not hooked up)
+-EAX reverb / echo levels are way too high on non surround sound setups.*

+avp gold & avpx
+-Getting hit by a xenoborg sometimes breaks the graphics completely, resulting in glitching and a black screen -When killing an NPC marine with a heavy weapon, the weapon drop sound sometimes rapidly repeats* (fast processor bug?)
+-Collisions with NPCs (and NPC vs NPC collisions) can occasionally cause crashes, also you shouldn't really be able to fling NPCs around by pushing them (fast processor bug?)